 Any malicious intrusion in your WordPress website means that the intruders are only there to interrupt the smooth running of your business processes.
 A malicious entity wants to either extort you for money or monetize the intrusion in some way.
 Whatever reason it may be, the outcome of malicious intrusion will not be appealing to you or your audience.

 That is why you need to always ensure your website is tight and secure.
 Also, you need to remember that Google blacklists websites which are infected, and if yours happens to be one of them, then you’ll end up losing traffic to your website.
 Therefore, it’s essential to ensure your WordPress website is always secure to avoid hacking and business interruptions.

 Here are some steps you need to consider to ensure your WordPress website is more secure.

 When it comes to ensuring your WordPress security is robust, you need more than just a good password.
-According to WP White Security, 8% of WordPress websites are hacked as a result of weak password or login information.
-So, what ways do attackers access the remaining 92% percent?
+According to WP White Security, 8% of WordPress websites are hacked as a result of weak passwords or login information.
+So, in what ways do attackers access the remaining 92% percent?
 Is it through themes and vulnerable plugins?
 Hacks of this nature account for twenty-nine and twenty-two percent respectively, but these are still not the largest culprit.

 As it appears, forty-one percent of attacks on WordPress websites occur as a result of inadequate security on the side of the server.
-For that reason, it shouldn’t surprise you that the first step to keeping your WordPress safe is choosing a reliable hosting company that updates their infrastructure regularly.
+For that reason, it shouldn’t surprise you that the first step to keeping your WordPress safe is choosing a reliable hosting company that updates its infrastructure regularly.